Commencement for the School of Public Health and Health Professions will take place on Thursday, May 16, 2024 at 5 p.m. in Alumni Arena.

-Students who have processed application to candidacy forms filed for a degree with an expected conferral date of September 2021, February 2022, or June 2022 and who remain in good academic standing may participate in commencement.
+Students who have processed Application to Candidacy forms filed for a degree with an expected conferral date of September 2023, February 2024 or June 2024 and who remain in good academic standing may participate in commencement.
 Those who do not fall into these categories but wish to be considered to participate in the ceremony may file for an exception.

 Registration for the commencement ceremony is separate from applying for graduation (degree).
 If you plan to participate in the commencement ceremony, you must register for it.

-*Attention Rehabilitation Science students graduating in 2022: You will need to register twice; once for the SPHHP commencement ceremony and once for your May 20 hooding ceremony.
+*Attention Rehabilitation Science students graduating in 2024: You will need to register twice--once for the SPHHP commencement ceremony and once for your hooding ceremony.
 These are two separate events, each with its own registration site.

 There is no charge for guests to attend and no limit to the number of guests each student can bring.